untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 - **Concurrency cap (3)** prevents GPU/IO saturation during fast movement
 - **Adaptive tick rate** — 16 ms during backlog, 100 ms steady-state — prevents stalls between slot pickups without wasting CPU when idle
 - **Single-root burst detection** — when all near-band candidates are sub-meshes of one asset, concurrency expands to the global cap so the asset loads in parallel rather than one mesh at a time
-- **Background texture prewarm** — `loadTextures()` runs at registration time so the first-upload path is a no-op and lock wait ≈ 0
-- **Prewarm-active deferral** — dispatch is held until the prewarm releases the texture lock, keeping all slots free for the burst
-- **Narrowed texture lock scope** — the per-asset lock covers only `ensureTexturesLoaded`; `makeMeshesFromCPUBuffers` runs outside the lock so all slots upload in parallel
 - **CPU-entry readiness guard** — stubs registered before their CPU data is ready are skipped rather than wasting a slot
 - **Unload-before-load** ordering ensures you free memory before consuming more
 - **Cache ownership** means unloading just clears references, actual GPU memory is reused if the same mesh comes back into range